Fulshear, Texas: Geography

 Fulshear is located in northwestern Fort Bend County at (29.6899563, -95.8996757), 60 miles inland from the Gulf of Mexico.
 It is located at the intersection of FM 359 and FM 1093.
 Downtown Houston is 33 mi to the east, and Wallis is 15 mi to the west.
 Interstate 10 at Brookshire is 7 mi to the north.

 According to the United States Census Bureau, the city has a total area of 12.957 sqmi, of which 12.871 sqmi is land and 0.086 sqmi is water.

 Fulshear has an extraterritorial jurisdiction (ETJ) of 37.11 sqmi.
-Of the general-law cities in Texas, Fulshear has one of the largest ETJs.

 Sediments deposited over time by the Brazos River have created rich soil, enabling many native trees to grow in the area, including oak, cottonwood, ash, and pecan.
 The growing season is very long (296 days) thanks to the county's geographical proximity to the Gulf Coast, and temperatures are mild year-round.
 April, October and November are the most pleasant months in Fulshear; July and August are the least comfortable.